-Note: the table reports log-odds ratio of the main effects and interaction between BMI and students’ test scores obtained from a hierarchical three-level ordered logit model on German and math test scores.
+Note: The table reports log-odds ratio of the main effects and interaction between BMI and students’ test scores obtained from a hierarchical three-level ordered logit model on German and mathematics test scores.
 Control variables are common to the main models presented in the article.